-The needs of many people who require community rehabilitation are not met There is widespread unwarranted variation in the provision and quality of rehabilitation which has been worsened by the Covid19 pandemic.
+The needs of many people who require community rehabilitation are not met.
+There is widespread unwarranted variation in the provision and quality of rehabilitation which has been worsened by the Covid19 pandemic.
 Without access to high quality, community-based rehabilitation, people will continue to be driven towards the most expensive parts of the health and social care system, such as A&E and secondary care.

-The Healthier Wales strategy sets out a more personalised, preventative and integrated approach to health and social care, that takes account of social, physical, psychological and mental health needs.
+The NHS Long Term Plan (LTP) sets out a more personalised, preventative and integrated approach to health and social care, that takes account of social, physical, psychological and mental health needs.
 Covid has reinforced the message that we must do things differently.
 Traditional models of rehabilitation and workforce configuration based on a single condition and/or diagnosis are no longer appropriate, given the current context of an ageing population with increasingly complex needs including multiple long-term conditions (LTCs).

-The Right to Rehab Campaign identified the need for robust quality standards in community rehabilitation to be developed, to be used by everyone involved in commissioning, delivering and/or receiving community rehabilitation services.
+The Community Rehabilitation Alliance (CRA) identified the need for robust quality standards in community rehabilitation to be developed, to be used by everyone involved in commissioning, delivering and/or receiving community rehabilitation services.